nongman25/agar.io-custom/README.md

-# Enhanced Agar.io Clone
+# Agar.io Custom game

 This project is a web-based game inspired by the popular online multiplayer game Agar.io.
-It's built using HTML5 Canvas and vanilla JavaScript, demonstrating fundamental game development concepts like object-oriented programming, 2D physics, and rendering.
+It's built using HTML5 Canvas and JavaScript, demonstrating fundamental game development concepts like object-oriented programming, 2D physics, and rendering.

 ## Key Features